Jonas F. Gaumer was born in about 1829 in Macungie Township, Lehigh County, PA, the son of Johann "Adam" and Christiana (Wesco) Gaumer.

-The couple bore one son, William "George" Adam Gaumer.
+The couple bore one known son, William "George" Adam Gaumer.

 She died at home at the age of 73 on Sept.
 23, 1900.
 An obituary in the Allentown Morning Call reported that she "had been ill with dropsy for eight months."
 Her deceased and surviving siblings were listed as Owen Sieger, Frank G. Sieger, William H. Sieger, Ephraim Sieger, Nathan Sieger, Mrs. Eli Metzgar and Mrs. Josiah Kern.
 Rev. H.E.
 Semmel officiated at the funeral service, with burial following in Jordan Lutheran Church, today known as Greenwood Cemetery.
 Among those traveling to attend the funeral were Tillie's nephew, Rev. P.G.
 Sieger of Lancaster, and Mrs. Willis Benner of Doylestown.

 ~ Son William "George" Adam Gaumer ~

 Son William "George" Adam Gaumer (1857-1919) was born on Aug.
 10, 1857 in Macungie.
 He received a common school education when not working on the home farm, and watched during his growing-up years as the region developed and improved into more robust prosperity.

 At the age of 18, circa 1875, he is known to have left home to learn the trade of flour milling.
 As such, he worked in the field for a baker's dozen years.